 Your venture needs to bring in revenues that exceed your costs if you would like it to be considered a business rather than a hobby.
 To attract investors and partners, you will need to concisely and confidently describe how you plan to make a profit.
+Begin by looking over the company’s financials and stock research materials.
 This is true for all businesses, whether you are non-profit or for-profit.
 If you are in the “just getting started and still figuring things out,” phase, the first thing you should do is to figure out how your business plans to make money.

 The Business Model